kagus-code/PG-Design/README.md

 3. **Database:**
    - Stores payment transactions, client subscription details, and logs.
-   - Use a relational database (e.g., PostgreSQL, MySQL) for structured data.
+   - Use a relational database for structured data.

 4. **Authentication and Authorization Service:**
    - Ensures secure access to the payment gateway and subscription management APIs.
-   - Uses OAuth2 or JWT for token-based authentication.
+   - Uses token-based authentication.

 5. **Third-Party PSP API:**
-   - External service for processing payments (e.g., Stripe, PayPal, Adyen).
+   - External service for processing payments (e.g., Stripe, Jenga, PesaPal).

 6. **Client Applications (Ten Apps):**
    - Integrate with the Payment Gateway Service and Subscription Management Service to process payments and check subscription statuses.